jancgreyling/AE_772_892/README.md

 * **Introduction to Merging in Git (Theoretical)**
   * Understanding the concept of merging
 * **Practical:** Conduct Regression analysis on an agricultural policy dataset.

 ---

+## Week 8: Time-Series Analysis in Agriculture
+* **Introduction to Time-Series Analysis**
+  * Basic components of a time series
+  * Decomposition of a time series
+  * Time series forecasting models
+* **Practical:** Identify a real-world agricultural policy and discuss its components and impacts.
+Analyze an agricultural time series dataset.

+---